susil-sethy/fabzero/readme.md

 ## Training Session

-Initially tutor explained that there are basically two rooms identified for installing Fablab equipments.
+Initially trainer explained that there are basically two rooms identified for installing Fablab equipments.

 1. Noisy & Messy Room: Where machines like Computer Numeric Control (CNC) and other accessories such as       Band Saw, Scroll Saw, Dust collecting machine etc. are installed.